chzhang2007/pushmerge_zkp_simulator/README.md

 * To run a simulation of the ZKP for reachability of automata networks on a general graph, use the file examples/graph_adjacency_check/main.py.

-Some simulations offer "tutorial mode," in which the identity of any face-down cards are shown.
+Some simulations offer "tutorial mode," in which the identities of any face-down cards are shown.
 This is not how the actual ZKP would proceed, but it may help viewers understand how the ZKP works.

-Troubleshooting:
+## Troubleshooting:
 * You may need to create a virtual environment to handle dependencies.
 If so, to install packages, first activate the virtual environment using the following command: source .venv/bin/activate.
 * To run the code, you may need to install the Cairo graphics package on your device.

+## Additional Information:
+For a formal description of these and other protocols, see [here](https://www.cee.org/sites/default/files/rsi/Papers/zhangceline_193939_5453198_Zhang_Celine_Sendova_Final.pdf).